The slow-burning platform of industrial age socio-economics and government

 1. Productivity Levels

-I am contending that the productivity levels in the management of the common good within a jurisdiction are not high enough to ensure sustainability of maintenance and delivery of services into the future.
+I am contending that the productivity levels of the existing socio-economic system within a jurisdiction are not high enough to ensure sustainability of affordable public services into the future;

 How might we go about measuring this?

-Measuring the productivity of common good management is a difficult challenge.
+Measuring the productivity of the socio-economic system operating in a jurisdiction is a difficult challenge.
 One approach is to break down the scope into different sectors or domains and compare inputs and outputs within each domain.
 For example, the UK Office of National Statistics has established 9 domains for ‘Public Service Productivity Measurement’:

 - Adult Social Care